-\begin{lemma} Let $M^*$ be the subgraph formed by the edges in $\cal F$ then $M^*$ is a subtree of $M$. \end{lemma} \begin{proof} Clearly, $M^*$ is a forest as it is a subgraph of $M$.
+\begin{lemma} Let $M^*$ be the subgraph of $M$ formed by the edges in $\cal F$.
+Then $M^*$ is a subtree of $M$. \end{lemma} \begin{proof} Clearly, $M^*$ is a forest as it is a subgraph of $M$.
 To complete the proof we need to show that it is connected.
 We prove this using contradiction.
-Suppose there are two trees $M_i^*$ and $M_j^*$, $i\neq j$.
-Then we know that there exists a path $P$ such that the first and the last edges are heavy and the path $P$ contains a light edge.
-Furthermore, we can assume that the first edge, say $u_iv_i$, belongs to $M_i$ and the last edge, say $u_jv_j$ belongs to $M_j$.
-Let the light edge on the path be $xy$.
+Suppose $M^*$ is a forest and $M_i^*$ and $M_j^*$, $i\neq j$, are two maximal subtrees in $M^*$.
+Then we know that there exists a path $P$ in $M$ such that the first and the last edges are heavy and the path $P$ contains a light edge.
+Furthermore, we can assume that the first edge, say $u_iv_i$, belongs to $M_i^*$ and the last edge, say $u_jv_j$ belongs to $M_j^*$.
+Let a light edge on the path be $xy$.
 Now when we delete the edge $xy$ from $M$ we get two trees $M_x$ and $M_y$.
 We know that either $M_i^*\subseteq M_x$ and $M_j^*\subseteq M_y$ or vice versa.
 Suppose $M_i^*\subseteq M_x$ and $M_j^*\subseteq M_y$.
 Since $M_i^*$ contains the heavy edge $u_iv_i$ we have that $\mu(M_x,D)\geq h+1$.
 Similarly we can show that $\mu(M_y,D)\geq h+1$.
-This shows that $xy$ is a heavy edge and hence would have been marked.
+This shows that $xy$ is a heavy edge, contradicting that $xy$ is light.
 One can similarly argue that $xy$ is a heavy edge when $M_i^*\subseteq M_y$ and $M_j^*\subseteq M_x$.
-This is contradiction to our assumption that $M^*$ is not a subtree of $M$.
+This contradicts our assumption that $M^*$ is not a subtree of $M$.